mathiversen/html-parser/README.md

 - Parse custom, non-standard, elements; `<cat/>`, `<Cat/>` and `<C4-t/>`
 - Removes comments
 - Removes dangling elements
+- Iterate over all nodes in the dom three

 ## What is it not